-Modern Slavery Statement 2023
+Modern Slavery Statement 2024

-UNIVERSAL MUSIC GROUP MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDING DECEMBER 2022
+UNIVERSAL MUSIC GROUP MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDING DECEMBER 2023

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and constitutes the modern slavery and human trafficking statement for the financial year ending 31st December 2022 for the Universal Music Group’s (“UMG”) business in the United Kingdom.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and constitutes the modern slavery and human trafficking statement for the financial year ending 31st December 2023 for the Universal Music Group’s (“UMG”) business in the United Kingdom.

-This statement is made by UMG’s UK holding company Universal Music Holdings Limited on behalf of the following entities, each of which meets the criteria requiring it to publish a modern slavery statement:
+This statement is made by UMG’s UK holding company Universal Music Holdings Limited on behalf of itself and the following entities, each of which meets the criteria requiring it to publish a modern slavery statement:

-• Bravado International Group Limited
+ Bravado International Group Limited

-• Universal Music Group International Limited
+ Universal Music Group International Limited

-• Universal Music Publishing Limited
+ Universal Music Publishing International Limited

-• Universal Music Publishing International Limited
+ Universal Music Publishing Limited

-• UMG Music Publishing MGB Limited
+ Universal Music Publishing MGB Limited

 INTRODUCTION TO OUR BUSINESS